Ririio/ririio-ssg/README.md

 **Input** (--input, -I)
 <br />
-&nbsp;&nbsp;This command will allow the user to be able to convert a .txt file to that of an HTML5.
+&nbsp;&nbsp;This command will allow the user to be able to convert a .txt or .md file to that of an HTML5.
 <br />
 **Command Structure**: "my-ssg --input [fileName/directoryName]"
 <br />